-Jordan Miller, postdoctoral researcher, University of Pennsylvania, talked about the development and details for 3D printing temporary templates of blood vessels made from sugar, and how this technology affects the future of organ regeneration research.
+Jordan Miller talked about 3D printing temporary templates of blood vessels made from sugar and how this technology affects the future of organ regeneration research.

 Simon Hauger shared his story of urban high-school students creating the world’s first sports-car hybrid.